Royal Military College of Canada: Dormitories

 RMC has six dormitories, which are similar to most universities and provide the basic necessities.
 Organized by squadron, dormitories are co-educational with separate washrooms for men and women.
 Officer Cadets share a room in first year, and sometimes in succeeding years depending on availability of space, if possible with someone who is proficient in the other official language.

 The oldest, the Stone Frigate was built in 1819–20 and is a Canadian Heritage Site.
 The Stone Frigate, known within the college as "The Boat" houses 1 Squadron who in turn call themselves the Stone Frigate Military Academy.
 The next building built Fort Lasalle holds 7, 8, and 9 squadron while the third building, Fort Haldimand hosts 11 and 12 Squadron.
 Fort Champlain (1965) accommodates the Cadet Wing Headquarters and 2 and 3 Squadron.
 Fort Sauve (2001) houses 4, 5, and 6 Squadron and the newest dormitory, Fort Brant (2011) aka "The Greenhouse" houses ALOY and 10 squadron.
-Fort Brant was called such due to the overheating problems experienced by the massive glass facade which by facing south traps a large amount of solar heat which is then circulated throughout the building.
+Fort Brant was called such due to the overheating problems experienced by the massive glass façade which by facing south traps a large amount of solar heat which is then circulated throughout the building.

+Honorary degrees

+The nominations for honorary degrees by the Royal Military Colleges can be initiated by different organizations or individuals, including the Royal Military Colleges Club of Canada through any member of the college senate.
+As with most of Canadian universities, the senate, which in the case of RMC is composed of the Chancellor (Minister of National Defence), the Vice Chancellor (The RMCC Commandant), Principal, Deans, DCadet, Registrar and the Directeur des Etudes du Royal Military College Saint-Jean, makes the final decision.
+The Royal Military Colleges Club of Canada (RMCCC) has no responsibility or authority in the process of granting honorary degrees.

+Alumni

+The RMC alumni association (RMC Club) was inaugurated in 1885.
+The RMC Club was incorporated under the Statutes of Ontario in 1898.

+The Royal Military Colleges of Canada Foundation is a registered Canadian charity which was incorporated in 1966.
+As an element of the Canadian Forces, the college is unable to fund a conventional full-time fundraising team in a development office.
+The foundation, consequently, works at arm's length to assist the college financially.
+Capital campaigns have included the 2364 Leonard Birchall Pavilion (2007), the Memorial Arch Restoration (2001) and the New Library Campaign (2013).